-We are working across the public sector and with industry to support the achievement of improved outcomes for the construction industry as a key part of Scotland’s economy, and an improved product over the whole asset life cycle for public sector customers that contribute to the delivery of an inclusive net zero carbon economy.
+We are working with public and private sector partners to improve outcomes for the construction industry as a key part of Scotland’s economy, and deliver improved infrastructure that contributes to the delivery of resilient, sustainable places, and an inclusive net zero carbon economy.

 Just as the approach to health and safety on construction sites has been transformed over recent years, so too must the approach to the quality of construction.